 Publishing – This is clearly MarkLogic’s sweet spot.
 After all… who has more unstructured content than a publisher?
 Now publishers not only have a good way to store and manage their books/magazines/journals/etc. but they can now easily create content “mashups”.
 What is a content mashup?
 Think of a student being able to buy individual chapters (or paragraphs for that matter) across multiple books instead of wasting money on content that he/she doesn’t need.

-The “S” word - If you go to the MarkLogic website, you will not (at least at the time of this blog post) see Search as one of the categories under their solutions tab.
-This is really too bad as MarkLogic is an extremely powerful search engine.
+The “S” word – If you go to the MarkLogic website, you will not (at least at the time of this blog post) see Search as one of the categories under their solutions tab. *** UPDATE: Search & Discovery is now featured on the MarkLogic solutions tab. *** This is really too bad as MarkLogic is an extremely powerful search engine.
 For instance, we were engaged by a large Association recently that was already using MarkLogic for publishing.
 This Association realized the power of MarkLogic’s search capabilities and asked us to develop a roadmap for replacing their Lucene/Solr search implementation with MarkLogic (I called it Lucene bypass surgery).
 They not only saw the value of using MarkLogic for search but how they could reduce costs from collapsing a layer of infrastructure, reducing support and training costs, and eliminating risk from an overly complex system.
 If MarkLogic ever takes on the other search vendors head to head – watch out Endeca, Autonomy, Fast, etc., etc.